BLANKET HILL SPEEDWAY

 GENERAL / TRACK / PIT RULES

 MyLaps transponders are required for all divisions.
-Red or yellow MyLaps will work with our system.
-If you are a new/visiting driver, you will be permitted 2 races without utilizing a MyLaps transponder (you will be hand-scored).
-The 3rd time you attend a race at Blanket Hill, you will be required to utilize a MyLaps transponder.
+Red or yellow MyLaps/AMB will work with our system.
 Blanket Hill Speedway DOES NOT CURRENTLY RENT TRANSPONDERS.
-You can purchase a red or yellow transponder at www.mylaps.com. (exception to above rule: The Annual Bill Stivason Memorial Race.
-This will be determined by Cory Stivason as to transponders or no transponders.)
+You can purchase a red or yellow transponder at www.mylaps.com. (exceptions to above rule: The Annual Bill Stivason Memorial Race.
+This will be determined by Cory Stivason as to transponders or no transponders and The BHS Bandits class are not required to use transponders)

 Raceivers are required for all divisions.
 This is not only for your safety, but for the safety of other drivers and the track staff.
 Please make sure they are fully charged and that you have ear-buds that work properly.